 Attention has been given to matters of national importance.
-This site does not contain any outstanding natural features or landscapes, nor an area of significant indigenous vegetation.
-It is considered the land use is appropriate within this rural landscape, as there are a number of existing rural lifestyle lots in the surrounding area of similar size.
+This site does not contain any outstanding natural features or landscapes, nor an area of significant indigenous vegetation as shown by the Wildlands (2011) map.
+It is considered the land use is appropriate within this rural landscape, as there are a number of existing rural/ rural lifestyle lots in the surrounding area of similar size.